- Howard Zinnlegendary historian, author, professor, playwright and activist. His classic book is A People’s History of the United States.

 AMY GOODMAN: Napalm?

 HOWARD ZINN: Napalm.
-Well, we actually didn’t know what it was.
-They said, oh, you’re not going to have the usually 500 pound demolition bombs.
-You’re going to carry one — you’re going to carry 30 100-pound canisters of jellied gasoline.
+Well, we didn’t — actually didn’t know what it was.
+They said, “Oh, you’re not going to have the usually 500-pound demolition bombs.
+You’re going to carry one — you’re going to carry 30 100-pound canisters of jellied gasoline.”
 We had no idea what that was, but it was napalm.

 AMY GOODMAN: You went to that village later?

-HOWARD ZINN: Later, yeah.
-Later I visited that village, about ten years after the war.
-And I went to the library which had been destroyed, and which was now rebuilt, and I dug out records of the survivors and what they had written about the bombing, and I wrote.
-I wrote a kind of essay about the bombing of Royan which appears — where does it appear? — it appears in my book The Zinn Reader, and also in my book The Politics of History.
-But it was, for me, it was a very important experience, a very great sobering lesson about so-called good wars.
+HOWARD ZINN: Later, I went, yeah.
+Later, I visited that village, about 10 years after the war.
+And I went to the library, which had been destroyed and which was now rebuilt, and I dug out records of the survivors and what they had written about the bombing.
+And I wrote a kind of essay about the bombing of Royan, which appears — where does it appear? — it appears in my book The Zinn Reader and also in my book The Politics of History.
+But it was — for me, it was a very important experience, a very great sobering lesson about so-called good wars.